modir/using-laminas-framework-book/version2/docs/doctrine_intro.md

 and the `comment` document would have fields named `id`, `author`, `content` and `date_created`.
 This is very similar to the tables you would have in a relational database.

-I> In this book, we do not address the Doctrine-provided API to the NoSQL document databases.
+> In this book, we do not address the Doctrine-provided API to the NoSQL document databases.
 If you want to learn about these capabilities, please refer to the corresponding sections of Doctrine project documentation.